 As VIP has matured as a nonprofit it became clear there are not enough suitable dogs that have what it takes.
 Facility and Therapy Dogs need to be incredibly tolerant, low-to-medium energy, patient and friendly dogs that can handle the demands and stress of their job.

-You need to let us know if you are applying for a Facility pup prospect, therapy pup prospect or a pet.
+You need to let us know if you are applying for a puppy raiser role, Facility pup prospect, therapy pup prospect.
+On occasion we have a pup or two that would rather not be a therapy dog and would make a great pet.
+So let us know if that interest you too.

 We will be testing the litter at 7 weeks to give our best guess as to what each puppy will be capable of doing.
 We will match you with the puppy that has the potential for the job you want/need it to do and your families lifestyle.